Strawberries

 When to Add:

-• Early Spring: Reapply the fertilizer in early spring as new growth begins.
+Early Spring: Reapply as new growth begins.

 Application Tips:

-• Follow the directions on the fertilizer package to avoid over-fertilization.
+• Always follow the directions on the fertilizer package to avoid over-fertilization.

-• Apply the fertilizer evenly around the base of the plants and water thoroughly to help the nutrients reach the roots.
+• Apply evenly around the base of plants and water thoroughly so nutrients reach the roots.

 Blog post on Natural Fertilizers